 When welding, ensure you place yourself in a comfortable position for welding and your welding application before you begin to weld.
-This maybe be sitting at a suitable height which often is the best way to weld ensuring you're relaxed and not tense.
+This may be by sitting at a suitable height which often is the best way to weld, ensuring you are relaxed and not tense.
 A relaxed posture will ensure the welding task becomes much easier.

 Please ensure you always wear suitable PPE and use suitable fume extraction when welding.
 Place the work so that the direction of welding is across, rather than to or from your body.
 The electrode holder lead should always be clear of any obstruction so that you can move your arm freely along as the electrode burns down.
-Some elders prefer to have the welding lead over their shoulder, this allows greater freedom of movement and can reduce the weight from your hand.

-Always inspect your welding equipment, welding cables and electrode holder before each use to ensure it's not faulty or worn as you may be at risk of an electric shock.
+Some experienced welders prefer to have the welding lead over their shoulder, this allows greater freedom of movement and can reduce the weight from your hand.
+Always inspect your welding equipment, welding cables and electrode holder before each use to ensure it is not faulty or worn as you may be at risk of an electric shock.